 Moving the lever forward from the neutral position engages forward gear.
 Pulling the lever back from neutral engages reverse.
-The engine will continue to run at idle until the lever is returned to the neutral position.

-ver is moved about 35° (a detent can be felt).
+The engine will continue to run at idle until the lever is moved about 35° (a detent can be felt).
 Moving the lever farther opens the throttle, and the engine will begin to accelerate.